okasmin-Parsons-5020-ML-Spring2025/okasmin-ML-Spring25-Parsons-FinalProject/notes.md

 ---

 js
-[] function to download image given object id - use primaryImageSmall field [] download ~10 images to start - save to "data/initial_test/original" - name "objectId_original"
+[x] function to download image given object id - use primaryImageSmall field

 python
-[] save copy of all images b&w - probably up the contrast [] explore possible models
+[x] make images bw --> may not need this for models, didn't save new image files [x] explore BRIA model --> success
+[x] explore BiRefNet model --> failed
-[] save copy of each image with background removed to "data/initial_test/bw" - name "objectId_bw"
+[x] save copy of image with background removed --> did this from BRIA model

 ---